SMILEY4/strategy-game/documentation/markdown/technical/backend.md

           {
-              "q": "Int - the q-coordinate of the added marker", "r": "Int - the r-coordinate of the added marker", "playerId": "Int - the current id of the player owning the marker" }
+              "q": "Int - the q-coordinate of the added marker", "r": "Int - the r-coordinate of the added marker", "playerId": "Int - the current (arbitrary) id of the player owning the marker" }
       ]
   }